IP strategy for biotech startups (best practices and pitfalls to avoid).

 While the potential for a multimillion-dollar business exists, you have to meet high standards to be eligible for investors.
 Your IP is the most important asset you have — even more reason to get IP protection right.

-Protecting intellectual property in the biotech industry is mostly done with patents.
+Protecting IP in the biotech industry is mostly done with patents.
 Ideally, you should consider protecting your IP before your idea becomes a business.

 The benefits of a granted patent.

-Let’s start with a few facts about patents: A patent doesn’t grant you the right to do something.
+Let’s start with a few basic facts about patents: A patent doesn’t grant you the right to do something.
 But it prevents others from doing what you have protected, giving you a 20-year-long monopoly on it.
+You can use the protected innovation yourself or license it to another company to benefit passively.

 A patent also facilitates trading.
 It makes an idea tangible and lets you put a monetary value on it, like an asset for your company.
-Some grants and accelerator or incubator programs consider it a prerequisite that you have your IP protected by a patent too.
+Some grants and accelerator or incubator programs consider it a prerequisite that you have your IP protected by a patent too (or a very good plan how to get there, in place).
 Investors consider a secured patent often as a critical factor.

 Disadvantages of filing a biotech patent.